thomasarch/show_crossword/README.md

 [Double Word Square](https://en.wikipedia.org/wiki/Word_square#Double_word_squares)
 generator.

-I scrapped thousands of words and their definitions from a crossword solver site to use as my dictionary then wrote a program that would find and display valid word squares.
+I scraped thousands of words and their definitions from a crossword solver site to use as my dictionary then wrote a program that would find and display valid word squares.

 To use, run a rails server in the terminal: